osisoft/APIDocumentationSandbox/Content_Portal/Documentation/Identity/device-code-clients.md

 <h1 id="identity-device-code-clients-device-code-clients">Device Code Clients</h1>
 Device Code clients are used in browserless or input constrained devices.
 These clients are issued an ID.
 Device Code clients are not issued secrets.

-Object used for Device Code Clients.
+Object used for device code clients.

 ### Properties
 |Property Name|Data Type|Description|